JulSeb42/base-next-styled/README.md

 `Footer/Footer`: Footer for every pages, included in the Wrapper.

+`Social/Social`: Social links for your projects.
+Add all the links you have there.

+`UI/Logo`: Logo link pointing to homepage.

 `UI/ImageFix`: Component to fix bugs from `next/image`.

 `AppHead`: All elements contained in the `<head>` of your page.